New Algorithms for Discrete-Time Parameter Estimation: Introduction

-This paper proposes a new algorithm for fast parameter estimation in discrete-time plants under varied conditions of excitation.
-A time-varying gain matrix is included in the algorithm, but no covariance resetting or forgetting factor is introduced.
-It is shown that this algorithm leads to convergence of the parameter error to a compact set that is proportional to the rate of variation of the unknown parameters.
-The convergence is asymptotic under finite excitation, and becomes uniform and asymptotic under persistent excitation.
-This compact set is shown to be directly proportional to the rate of variation of the unknown parameters.
+In this paper, we present two algorithms: the first assumes that persistent excitation conditions are met and the second assumes that they are not, both of which represent the two main contributions of this paper.
+Time-varying learning rate in the form of a time-varying gain matrix is included in both algorithms, but no covariance resetting or forgetting factor is introduced.
+It is shown that under persistent excitation, when the unknown parameter is time-varying, the first algorithm leads to convergence of the parameter error to a compact set that is proportional to the rate of variation of the unknown parameters.
+The convergence is uniform and asymptotic under persistent excitation.
+For the second algorithm, no assumptions of persistent excitation are made, and it is shown that when the unknown parameters are constants, the parameter estimation error is bounded.
+In contrast to RLS with forgetting based algorithms such as those in \cite{fort81, pal08, bruce20, bruce20a}, we provide a stability proof in this paper for this latter case when persistent excitation is absent, through the construction of a Lyapunov function.
+Simulation results show that our algorithms are comparable to RLS with forgetting, and result in much faster convergence compared to RLS algorithms.

-Section \ref{sec:pre} presents the definitions of discrete-time persistent and finite excitation, and some mathematical preliminaries.
-The underlying problem and the proposed algorithm are presented in Section \ref{sec:algorithm}.
-Section \ref{sec:algo} presents the algorithm.
-Section \ref{sec:boundedness-omega_k} and Section \ref{sec:boundedness-gamma_k} show the properties of the information matrix and time-varying gain we adopted in the algorithm.
-Section \ref{sec:param-conv} provides a proof of stability and parameter convergence.
+Section \ref{sec:pre} presents the definitions of discrete-time persistent excitation and some mathematical preliminaries.
+The underlying problems are presented in Section \ref{sec:algorithm}.
+Section \ref{sec:algo} presents two classes of algorithms.
+Section \ref{sec:stab-conv-analys} gives stability and convergence analysis for the first algorithm.
+Section \ref{sec:proj} introduces projection in the update of the time-varying gain matrix and establishes stability for the second algorithm.
+Simulation results are shown in Section \ref{sec:sim}.
 Section \ref{sec:conclusion} provides a summary and concluding remarks.